Most Valuable LEGO Sets: A Collector's Guide

 Online platforms can be goldmines for finding rare LEGO sets.

-2. Bricklink: Known as the "eBay of LEGO", it's a platform dedicated to buying and selling LEGO sets and pieces.
+- Bricklink: Known as the eBay of LEGO, it's a platform dedicated to buying and selling LEGO sets and pieces, including expensive LEGO sets that have become rare over time.

 In-person events can also be fantastic places to find rare sets.